andre-ye/uni/docs/cs/cse-311/lecture.md

   - Conjunctive normal form (CNF): disjoin the negations of all the conditions for falsehood and conjoin against them
   - Don't simplify canonical forms

+---

+## Week 4 Monday -- Quantifier Proofs, English proofs
+- Direct proof rule -- assume and get result to show an implication
+- Arbitrary: just another variable doesn't depend on variables
+- Fresh: new symbol, hasn't been used before
+- You need to eliminate all dependencies when you eliminate a universal.
+- Symbolic proofs -- preparation for writing proofs in English
+-